mpericic/historical-merchants-trancastions-eda/README.md

 This repository contains the exploratory data analysis of merchants and their historical transactions.

-EDA report has been done through Jupyter Notebook: merchants-reports.ipynb For a better view notebook has been exported as merchants-reports.html file.
+EDA report has been done through Jupyter Notebook: merchants-reports.ipynb .
+For a better overview of the report, notebook has been exported as merchants-reports.html file.